 Data access options such as Data Pool and Earthdata Search Client can be found under Tools.

 An HDF5 file contains information essential for NASA data access tools and services.
 Unlike less complex formats, users cannot read the HDF5 files directly without using the HDF5 software library.
-Additionally, it is difficult for a standard HDF call to interpret HDF5 geolocation or temporal information without further knowledge of the file structure.

 Open Source Tools